gabriellegall/Python_Portfolio/README.md

 **Context** :

 **Script** : it shows the sampling distribution of 1000 averages for different sample sizes.
-The script also contains results of a normality test for each of those distributions (
+The script also contains results of a normality test (Jarque–Bera test) for each of those distributions.
-Jarque–Bera test)

 ![illustration](https://github.com/gabriellegall/Python_Portfolio/blob/main/images/image3.PNG)